magento/pwa-studio/packages/pwa-devdocs/src/peregrine/reference/rest-api-client/index.md

 title: REST API client
 ---

-The REST API client component provided by Peregrine allows you to work with non-GraphQL web APIs.
+The REST API client utility module provided by Peregrine allows you to work with non-GraphQL web APIs.
 The default implementation is a client that works with the REST API for Magento 2.3 and above.

 ## Magento 2 REST API client